Chilipp/psyplot-KS-Seminar-20240201/README.md

 See the [LICENSE](LICENSE) file for more details.

-Copyright (c) 2022, Philipp S. Sommer, Hereon.
+Copyright (c) 2022-2024, Helmholtz-Zentrum hereon GmbH